Main Content

 Web Maves Family Scholarship

-The 2022 Web Maves Family Scholarship was presented to Madison Bregier by Board Member Holly Haugen.
+The 2024 Web Maves Family Scholarship was presented to (from left) Madison Dahl and Maya Johnson by Board Member Shane Zutz.

 The W.G.
 Maves Family Scholarship was established in Web's memory to give back to the children in the community.
 The importance of youth was witnessed in everything Web did.